 The Engelhard name is an international Icon – a name that receives instant recognition in any language.
 With the newest of Engelhard bars now more than 30 years old and regarded as vintage by every definition, Engelhard has become an essential component of precious metals history and receives immediate respect for its namesake worldwide.

 Valuation is not entirely based on rarity.
 The visual appeal and overall condition of a bar or ingot is what stimulates a buyer’s desire to pursue a piece, and, by doing so, also establishes value.
 Rare ingot and bar collectors approach their hobby much in the same way as coin collectors, where strong emphasis is placed on visual appeal and attractiveness.
 Factors such as a weak hallmark stamping, personalized engraving, polished or cleaned finish, scratches, nicks or dents all negatively influence valuations.
 And certain factors may positively influence value, such as strong and precise stampings, double stampings and other production errors, unique serial numbers, interesting cooling patterns and lines, and natural patina.
 To illustrate, a 1916-D Mercury dime in Good condition is valued in the $350 range.
 If the same coin had rim damage and had been cleaned it may be valued at $200.
 However, the valuation for MS62 condition is in the $15,000 range!
 That’s quite a disparity for a coin with a mintage of 264,000.
 And to think that a Tier 1 Engelhard ingot has a mintage of less than 500!

-The noticeable overall decrease in availability and dramatic price action of Engelhard Legacy Ingots these past few years truly reveal a change in collector sentiment.
+Over the past decade, the noticeable overall decrease in availability and dramatic price action of Engelhard Legacy Ingots truly reveal a change in collector sentiment.
 We fully expect this to only amplify as the collector audience grows and awareness of the inherent scarcity of Legacy Ingots intensifies.

 |ICR TIER 1|